dhgefergfefruiwefhjhcduc/ML_Forgex/README.md

 **mlforgex** is an **end-to-end machine learning automation package** for Python.
 It allows you to **train, evaluate, and make predictions** with minimal effort — handling **data preprocessing**, **model selection**, **hyperparameter tuning**, and **artifact generation** automatically.
-It supports **both classification and regression** problems and ships with sensible defaults to get you started quickly while providing advanced options for production workflows.
+It supports **Classification , Regression and NLP** problems and ships with sensible defaults to get you started quickly while providing advanced options for production workflows.

 ---
 ## Table of contents